 Finding a Caregiver for Your Children with The Nanny Loft

 Working with The Nanny Loft to find your child’s long-term caregiver involves a four-phase process.
-We spend a tremendous amount of time and resources—first identifying your family’s needs and then finding highly suitable, carefully matched candidates—so that you don’t have to!
+We spend a tremendous amount of time and resources—finding highly suitable, carefully matched candidates—so that you don’t have to!
 Below, we outline the steps you will take on your journey in finding a trusted, caring nanny for your family.
-You can also visit the Process for Nannies section to learn more about our rigorous search and evaluation process.
+You can also visit our Screening and Qualifications Section.

 In order to acquire the services of a long-term or summer nanny through The Nanny Loft, the first step is to request a free in-home consultation by completing the Family Inquiry Form.
 Once we receive your information, we will contact you right away to arrange a meeting at a date and time convenient for you and your family.
 At this first meeting, we will gather information about your family and your expectations.
 We will also talk with you about how The Nanny Loft operates and answer any questions you may have.

 Once we mutually determine that The Nanny Loft can meet your needs, we will schedule another in-home visit.
 The purpose of this second visit is to allow us to truly understand the inner workings of your family and how a nanny can best support you.
 Together, we will complete a detailed Family Profile, which will provide us with the information we need to commence the search for your ideal nanny.
 The profile will include information on your family and its dynamics, as well as when and why you desire a nanny for your family, how much you wish to pay your caregiver, and what responsibilities you will expect her to carry out.
 We will also collect your non-refundable application fee at this appointment.